• Skip to primary navigation

 I don’t know if anybody will listen.
 I know it won’t make me popular.
 It won’t make me a star.
 But maybe some of us can find genuine love and meaning together.
 Maybe.

 If something in you aches for meaning, I hope you’ll walk this path with me.
 We won’t change the world — certainly not in the short term — but we can change the worlds inside us.
-And we can change the lives of those we touch.
+And maybe we can change the lives of those we touch.

 Share on Social Networks